Agenda

 5:30pm - CBBC Spring Reception

-The Spring Reception is sponsored by China Telecom (Europe) Ltd and Alibaba Cloud.
+The Spring Reception was sponsored by China Telecom (Europe) Ltd and Alibaba Cloud.